cloudfoundry/korifi/INSTALL.md

 ### TLS certificates

-Self-signed TLS certificates are generated automatically by the installation if `generateIngressCertificates` has been set to `true`.
+Korifi uses two kinds of TLS certificates:
+1. Ingress certificates: if `generateIngressCertificates` is set to `true`, Korifi will generate self-signed certificates and use them for API and workloads ingress.
+1. Webhook certificates: if `generateWebhookCertificates` is set to `true` (the default value), Korifi will generate self-signed certificates and use them for webhooks.

+A running cert-manager is a prerequisite for generating self-signed certificates.

-If you want to generate certificates yourself, you should not set the `generateIngressCertificates` value, and instead provide your certificates to Korifi by creating two TLS secrets in `$KORIFI_NAMESPACE`:
+If you want to generate certificates yourself, set `generateIngressCertificates` and `generateWebhookCertificates` to `false` and point to your own certificates using the following values:

-1. `korifi-api-ingress-cert`;
-1. `korifi-workloads-ingress-cert`.
+1. `api.apiServer.ingressCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the API ingress certificate; defaults to `korifi-api-ingress-cert`.
+1. `controllers.workloadsTLSSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the workload ingress certificate; defaults to `korifi-workloads-ingress-cert`.
+1. `controllers.webhookCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the webhook certificate for the controllers deployment; defaults to `korifi-controllers-webhook-cert`.
+1. `kpackImageBuilder.webhookCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the webhook certificate for the kpackImageBuilder deployment; defaults to `korifi-kpack-image-builder-webhook-cert`.
+1. `statefulsetRunner.webhookCertSecret`: the name of the `Secret` in the `$KORIFI_NAMESPACE` namespace containing the webhook certificate for the statefulsetRunner deployment; defaults to `korifi-statefulset-runner-webhook-cert`.

 ### Container registry Certificate Authority